kungchinglin/erdos_bootcamp_2021/04_webapp/page_model.md

 9. The number of emoji counts in the title and the body <br/>
 10. The number of exclamation points and question marks in the title and the body <br/>
 11. The number of upper and lower cases in the title and the body <br/>
+12. The number of tweets, likes, and retweets with specific keywords three days preceding the post submission

+## Evaluation Metrics

+The stakeholders of this project are the traders of the firm, and we believe they will be interested in seeing high precision and/or high recall rate depending on their purposes.
+If a significant amount of money is involved based on the prediction outcome, then increasing the precision will be paramount.
+On the other hand, if only an exploration of what are potentially popular is needed, then having high recall will be more appropriate.

+With that in mind, we evaluate our models based on precision-recall curves, with an emphasis for high precision.
+In our deployed model, the user can freely choose whether they want to be aggressive (high recall) or conservative (high precision).

+## Model Selection

+We have proposed several versions of modeling approaches

 **Features:** We include the following features and combine them via TF-IDF and Word2Vec: